atcurrency/tipanhouse/README.md

 This is a concept for a code-only, no imported 3D models needed, decentralized luxury hotel for the Sepetember 2019 Decentraland game jam.

 Why a decentralized hotel?
-Well, there is decentralized land and there decentralized houses, so why not a hotel?
+Well, there is decentralized land and there are decentralized houses, so why not a hotel?

 The hotel will create a new floor for your suite by simply >clicking either the golden elevator platform or the golden rectangular rod in the lobby<.
 The elevator is in "open house" mode and simply travels up and down.
 It's having issues and should be repaired shortly.
 I've called the virtual elevator repair guy.